 Contract balances are generated when the revenues recognized in a given period varies from billing.
 A contract asset is created when the Company performs a service for a customer and recognizes more revenues than what has been billed.
-Contract assets are included in accounts receivable in the accompanying condensed consolidated balance sheets.
+Contract assets are included in accounts receivable in the accompanying consolidated balance sheets.
 A contract liability is created when the Company transfers a good or service to a customer and recognizes less than what has been billed.
 The Company recognizes these contract liabilities as deferred revenues when the Company has an obligation to perform services for a customer in the future and has already received consideration from the customer.
 Contract liabilities are included in deferred revenues in the accompanying consolidated balance sheets.

 Foreign Currency - The functional currency of all of the Company's foreign subsidiaries is the applicable local currency.
 The translation of the applicable foreign currencies into U.S. dollars is performed for balance sheet accounts using current exchange rates in effect at the balance sheet date and for revenues and expense accounts using average exchange rates prevailing during the fiscal year.
 Adjustments resulting from the translation of foreign currency financial statements are accumulated net of tax in a separate component of equity.
-Currency translation (loss) income included in accumulated other comprehensive income (loss) were approximately \$(20.7) million, \$(4.1) million, \$2.5 million, and \$0.0 million, for the year ended December 31, 2022 (Successor), for the period from February 1, 2020 through December 31, 2020 (Successor), and for the period from January 1, 2020 through January 31, 2020 (Predecessor), respectively.
+Currency translation income (loss) included in accumulated other comprehensive income (loss) were approximately \$1.2 million, \$(20.7) million, and \$(4.1) million, for the years ended December 31, 2023, 2022, and 2021, respectively.

-Gains or losses resulting from foreign currency transactions are included in the accompanying consolidated statements of operations and comprehensive income (loss), except for those relating to intercompany transactions of a long-term investment nature, which are captured in a separate component of equity as accumulated other comprehensive income (loss).
-Currency transaction (loss) income included in the accompanying consolidated statements of operations and comprehensive income (loss) was approximately \$2.3 million, \$(0.1) million, \$0.3 million, and \$(0.1) million, for the year ended December 31, 2022 (Successor), for the period from February 1, 2020 through December 31, 2020 (Successor), and for the period from January 1, 2020 through January 31, 2020 (Predecessor), respectively.
+Gains or losses resulting from foreign currency transactions are included in the accompanying consolidated statements of operations and comprehensive income, except for those relating to intercompany transactions of a long-term investment nature, which are captured in a separate component of equity as accumulated other comprehensive income (loss).
+Currency transaction (loss) income included in the accompanying consolidated statements of operations and comprehensive income was approximately \$(0.1) million, \$2.3 million, and \$(0.1) million, for the years ended December 31, 2023, 2022, and 2021, respectively.

-Share-based Compensation - Prior to the Silver Lake Transaction, all share-based awards were issued to employees under the STG-Fairway Holdings, LLC Equity Incentive Plan ("Predecessor Plan").
-As a result of the Silver Lake Transaction, this plan was dissolved as of the transaction date.
-After the Silver Lake Transaction, all share-based awards are issued by a parent of the Company under individual grant agreements and the partnership agreement (collectively the "Successor Plan").
-Following the IPO, share-based awards were issued to employees and non-employee directors under the 2021 Omnibus Incentive Plan (the "2021 Equity Plan").
-All three plans were designed with the intention of promoting the long-term success of the Company by attracting, motivating, and retaining key employees of the Company.
+Share-based Compensation - Prior to the Company's Initial Public Offering ("IPO"), all share-based awards were issued by a parent of the Company under individual grant agreements and the partnership agreement (collectively the "2020 Equity Plan").
+Following the IPO, share-based awards are issued to employees and non-employee directors under the 2021 Omnibus Incentive Plan (as amended by the First Amendment, dated as of May 10, 2023, the "2021 Equity Plan").
+Both plans were designed with the intention of promoting the long-term success of the Company by attracting, motivating, and retaining key employees of the Company.

-The Company accounts for awards issued under all three plans in accordance with ASC 718, Compensation - Stock Compensation.
-Management expects to allow its employees granted awards under the Successor Plan to bear the risks and rewards normally associated with equity ownership for a reasonable period of time when all requisite vesting requirements have been rendered.
+The Company accounts for awards issued under both plans in accordance with ASC 718, Compensation - Stock Compensation.
+Management expects to allow its employees granted awards under the 2020 Equity Plan and 2021 Equity Plan to bear the risks and rewards normally associated with equity ownership for a reasonable period of time when all requisite vesting requirements have been rendered.
 No outstanding awards are callable, and therefore, the related share-based awards are classified as equity.